utcs356/sp25/_pages/0_cloulab_kathara.md

 4. Check the virtual network devices

 Run `$ ifconfig` ([man ifconfig](https://man7.org/linux/man-pages/man8/ifconfig.8.html)) to identify the network interfaces and their IP addresses on each device (terminal).
 **Report** the IP address of the network interface attached to each device in your report.
-Please include a screenshot includes both devices' outputs of `ifconfig` on a `tmux` window.
+Please include a screenshot showing the outputs of `ifconfig` from both devices displayed within a single `tmux` window.

 {:start="5"}
 5. Clean up the Kathara lab